briandfoy/briandfoy.github.io/_drafts/2019-01-02-it-s-not-singletons-it-s-your-language.md

 	}
 {% endhighlight %}

-Another complaint about testability is that multiple tests, running in parallel (or even the same test suite run simultaneously) would affect the state of the shared resource.
+Another complaint about testability is that multiple tests, running in parallel (or even the same test suite run simultaneously), would affect the state of the shared resource.
 Sure.
 But so is production.

 There might be examples where you can't do this, but I haven't seen anyone present a concrete version.